ast-grep/ast-grep.github.io/website/advanced/custom-language.md

   mojo:
       libraryPath: mojo.so     # path to dynamic library
       extensions: [mojo, 🔥]   # file extensions for this language
+      outlineRules: outline/mojo.yml # optional outline extraction rules
       expandoChar: _           # optional char to replace $ in your pattern
 ```

 The `libraryPath` property specifies the path to the dynamic library relative to the `sgconfig.yml` file or an absolute path.
 The `extensions` property specifies a list of file extensions for this language.
 The `expandoChar` property is optional and specifies a character that can be used instead of `$` for meta-variables in your pattern.
+The `outlineRules` property is optional and specifies an outline extraction rule file relative to `sgconfig.yml`.
+When it is set, `ast-grep outline` automatically loads the file for this custom language.
+You can still pass extra outline rules with `--outline-rules`; configured custom language rules load first.